 Download and extract the ZIP file.
 The email contains a link back to LinkedIn.
 Click it and then click Download archive.
 You get a ZIP file.
 Extract it and find the file named Connections.csv.
 That is your contact list.

-Step 2: Convert the CSV to VCF
+Step 2.
+Convert the LinkedIn CSV to VCF

 This is the step most guides leave out.
 LinkedIn gives you a CSV.
 Your phone, email client and address book apps expect VCF.
 You need to bridge the gap.